ccliuaw/email_auto_generator/README.md

 --csv-file \<path> : accept the name of the csv file to process

+>Example:
+>-
->ex: --email --email-template myTemplate.txt --output-dir storage --csv-file info.csv
+>--email --email-template myTemplate.txt --output-dir storage --csv-file info.csv
 >
 >By input this argument, it will use the info.csv and myTemplate.txt to generate output files and store in storage folder